qgis/QGIS-Documentation/docs/training_manual/answers/answers.rst

 * Still in edit mode, set the :kbd:`FONT_SIZE` values to whatever you prefer.
-  The example uses :kbd:`16` for towns, :kbd:`14` for suburbs, :kbd:`12` for localities and :kbd:`10` for hamlets.
+  The example uses :kbd:`16` for towns, :kbd:`14` for suburbs, :kbd:`12` for localities, and :kbd:`10` for hamlets.
 * Remember to save changes and exit edit mode.
-* Return to the :guilabel:`Text` formatting options for the :guilabel:`places` layer and select :kbd:`FONT_SIZE` in the :guilabel:`Attribute field` of the font size data override dropdown:
+* Return to the :guilabel:`Text` formatting options for the :guilabel:`places` layer and select :kbd:`FONT_SIZE` in the :guilabel:`Attribute field` of the font size |dataDefined| data defined override dropdown:

   .. figure:: img/font_size_override.png
      :align: center